 Stop.
 Take a deep breath.
 It’s perfectly natural to be nervous about a job interview.
 What you can do is a few simple steps to put that unspent nervous energy to good use.

-1) Prepare on the company, prepare on yourself and practise regularly.
+go to site 1) Prepare on the company, prepare on yourself and practise regularly.

 Firstly look at the company, its objectives and keep up-to date with any news that may be affecting it.
 By doing your research you will not only come across as knowledgeable to the hiring manager but it will help you to feel educated about the environment within which you will be potentially operating in.
 This in itself will calm your nerves.
 Knowledge is power.
 By having this knowledge you can formulate your answers in the most relevant light to the organisation.